zahiruldu/global.hackathon/Teams/HackGamers/ABOUT.md

 About your skills and what you are going to do?
 =======

 We are front-end developers and are therefore going to experiement on a new multiplayer educational game.
+We will be using:

+- Ember.js on the front-end
+- PubNub for realtime messaging
+- Node.js for the server
+- Nginx